Singapore fried rice. A delicious fusion of Indo Chinese cuisine that's perfect for lunch, dinner parties or lunch boxes.

 Remove prawns, chicken and eggs from pan and set aside for later.

-Step 3 - Place the remaining 2 tablespoons of oil in the heated pan and add garlic and onion.
+Step Three: Place the remaining 2 tablespoons of oil in the heated pan and add garlic and onion.
 Saute the garlic and onion until the onion turns light brown.
 Then add the carrot, green peas, and capsicum.
 Cook for 1 to 2 minutes.

-Step 4 - Add the soy sauce, curry powder, black pepper powder, turmeric, coriander (cilantro) powder, dried chili flakes, sugar, chicken powder stock, and sesame oil.
+Step Four: Add the soy sauce, curry powder, black pepper powder, turmeric, coriander (cilantro) powder, dried chili flakes, sugar, chicken powder stock, and sesame oil.
 Mix well and cook for a few seconds.

-Step 5 - Add the cooked rice to the pan, as well as the prawns, chicken, and spring onions.
+Step Five: Add the cooked rice to the pan, as well as the prawns, chicken, and spring onions.

 Mix the ingredients together until well combined.
 Cook for another 3 to 4 minutes.

-Step 6 - Turn off heat.
+Step Six: Turn off heat.
 Season with salt and pepper to your liking.

 Tips for Success

-- Use day old cooked rice to make this fried rice.
+- Use day old, cooked rice: To make the perfect fried rice, it is best to use day old cooked rice.
 Leaving the cooked rice in the fridge overnight helps to make it firm up and makes it easier to separate the rice grains apart when cooking.

-- Use a wok to cook the fried rice if you can.
-By using a wok it disperses heat more evenly amongst the rice when cooking.
+- Use a wok: If possible, use a wok to cook the fried rice.
+This is because a wok disperses heat more evenly among the rice grains when cooking, resulting in a better texture and taste.

 Substitutions / Variations